Content Navigation

 Fact Name Description

-Purpose The I-864 form, also known as the Affidavit of Support, is used to demonstrate that an immigrant has adequate financial support.
+Purpose of the Form The I-864 form, also known as the Affidavit of Support, is used by sponsors to demonstrate their financial ability to support an immigrant applying for a green card.

-Sponsor Requirements The sponsor must be a U.S. citizen or lawful permanent resident and must meet specific income requirements.
+Eligibility Requirements To be a sponsor, an individual must be a U.S. citizen or lawful permanent resident and must meet certain income requirements, generally at least 125% of the Federal Poverty Guidelines.

 Guide to Using USCIS I-864

-7. Sign and date the form in section 7, confirming that the information you provided is correct.
+8. Sign and date the form at the bottom to certify that the information provided is accurate.

 Get Answers on USCIS I-864